ollienorman/CV/README.md

 #### Teamwork

-I like people.
-I like working with people.
+I like people and I like working with people.
 I'm comfortable listening and supporting, or presenting and leading; I'm genuinely empathetic and great at understanding where other people are coming from on an issue.
 Spending years being the go-between between financial stakeholders and artist agents makes this an absolute requirement - you are pitcher, negotiator and mediator rolled into one.

 #### Quality Control & Initiative